 Tanjung Aru (Malay for “Casuarina Beach”) can be found just four miles south of the Sabah capital in Malaysia: a 1.3-mile stretch of coarse sand facing the west where locals can be found gathering for picnics and posing for sunset selfies.
 Tanjung Aru is Kota Kinabalu's iconic beach, as much a part of the local lore as Bondi Beach is to Sydney or Copacabana is to Rio de Janeiro.

-Starting at its northernmost point (where the Shangri-La Tanjung Aru stands) the beach curves gently in a general southward direction for about half a mile: this stretch known as First Beach is Tanjung Aru's most popular area, containing its best hotels, hawker stalls selling top-flight Malaysian street food, and clumps of locals enjoying typical beach sports like frisbee, football and skimboarding.
+Starting at its northernmost point (where the Shangri-La Tanjung Aru stands) the beach curves gently in a general southward direction for about half a mile: this stretch known as First Beach is Tanjung Aru's most popular area, containing its best hotels, hawker stalls selling top-flight Malaysian street food, and clumps of locals enjoying typical beach sports like frisbee, football, and skimboarding.

-Past the Prince Philip Park you'll find Second and Third Beaches, not as popular considering their uncomfortably close distance to the airport runway but still popular among locals as a site for tai chi, beach sports and fishing.
+Past the Prince Philip Park, you'll find Second and Third Beaches, not as popular considering their uncomfortably close distance to the airport runway but still popular among locals as a site for tai chi, beach sports, and fishing.

-Watching a Tanjung Aru Sunset
+Tanjung Aru Sunsets

 Spectacular fails to describe the nightly sunset viewed from west-facing Tanjung Aru Beach.
 Most activities come to a halt, as onlookers watch the final moments as the sun dips below the water, with Mamutik Island and the Tunku Abdul Rahman Marine Park silhouetted in the foreground.
-Even if staying in Kota Kinabalu, catching a taxi to Tanjung Aru for dinner and a sunset is well worth the effort.
+Even if staying in Kota Kinabalu, catching a taxi to Tanjung Aru for dinner and the sunset is well worth the effort.

-Eating at Tanjung Aru Beach
+Where to Eat at Tanjung Aru Beach

 Aside from enjoying a long, flat stretch of beach for walking or jogging, the only other real activity to enjoy around Tanjung Aru is eating.